 Michelle Obama On Family

 According to her autobiography, Mrs. Obama grew up as Michelle Robinson in a working-class Chicago neighborhood.
 Her parents worked hard, the kids studied hard, and they were very close and loving.

 There’s not much in the book related to her own childhood family vacations.
-Nevertheless, she recalls fondly all the visits to relatives nearby, and the road trips her father loved to take on weekends with his two children.
+Nevertheless, in the wonderful Netflix documentary “Becoming” (2020) about her book tour, she recalls fondly all the visits to relatives nearby, and the road trips her father loved to take on weekends with his two children.

 Mrs. Obama often credits her parents’ love and support — a parenting style that let her grow and fail or, grow and flourish, on her own — with being the foundation for her own success.